-After the trial project of the “UT-88′ computer, lets start with a much more serious project.
+After the “UT-88” computer’s trial project, let’s start with a much more serious project.
 We will design and build another Soviet computer – AGAT-7.
-In this case the DE1 board will be used only for prototyping – the computer will be built on its own board.
-So, lets see what this computer was.
+In this case, the DE1 board will be used only for prototyping – the computer will be made on its board.
+So, let’s see what this computer was.

 The manufacturing of the Agat-7 computer started in the USSR in 1984.
-In basic configuration it had following specifications:
+In the basic configuration, it had the following specifications:

 - CPU: 8-bit, 6502.

 - CPU frequency: 1 MHz.

 - Memory: ROM 2 Kbytes (for the system program); RAM 96 Kbytes, but can be expanded with additional cards.

 - The system case had computer boards, a power supply unit and one or two floppy drives (140 Kbytes or 840 Kbytes).
 Its size was — 500×351×195 mm, weight was — 8.7 kg.
 It required 220 volts power supply and had 60W power consumption.